 According to the model above, research companies who win plenty of pitches but seldom convert these pitches into actual contracts might be successfully addressing the desired consequences of the Insight Manager but falling short when it comes to appealing to the higher level business values of the C-Suite decision makers.

 Laddering has the potential to reveal more about the underlying values which guide business decisions.
 However, where possible, these studies should be combined with a detailed mapping of the decision making unit and the process involved.
-The true value of the technique can seem unclear until you realise that in many important business decisions, the final choice is determined by how well the product or service targets the motivating values of the key decision makers.
+The true value of the technique can seem unclear until you realize that in many important business decisions, the final choice is determined by how well the product or service targets the motivating values of the key decision makers.